 What is Colloidal Silver?

 Colloidal silver is a liquid containing tiny silver particles.
 Silver itself is a mineral but not an essential one.
-That is, it’s not a mineral your body needs, unlike calcium, which it does need.
+That is, it’s not an essential mineral your body needs, unlike calcium, which it does need.

 Silver was the main antimicrobial before the days of modern antibiotics, like penicillin.